KarlKBerg/semester-project1/README.md

-# semester-project1
-Repository for semester project 1: Community science museum
+# Community science museum

+Community science museum is a fictional museum based on resources from the semester project.

+## Features

+- Events and exhibits overview
+- Opening hours and information about the museum
+-

+## Technologies

+- HTML
+- CSS

+## Author

+KarlKBerg